Kim Jong Un's nuclear ambitions challenge President-elect Trump

 "They are not going to do that — that is their ticket to survival.
 They are under siege and they are very paranoid," he said.
 "The best that we could probably hope for is some sort of a cap."

-Or the new president could ditch the United States' decades-long policy of "strategic patience" and confront Pyongyang.
+The new president could ditch the United States' decades-long policy of "strategic patience" and instead confront Pyongyang.

 Related: How China Could Pose the Biggest Challenge for Trump